The Representational Status of Deep Learning Models: Considerations of Composition and Distribution

-To resolve this difficulty, \textit{Tack 2} must appeal to the idea that fully distributed representation allows for a plausible analogy between learned transformations in DLMs and functional representations in brains.
-After all, we have good reason to believe that a brain encodes representational models of its environments, these representations are distributed in the brain's neural architecture, and we have a tough time finding them in neural correlates \cite{shagrir2018brain}.
-Since we see representational models in highly distributed machines like brains, we should expect them in similar machines.
+To resolve this difficulty, \textit{Tack 2} must appeal to the idea that fully distributed representation$_\text{rel}$ allows for a plausible analogy between learned transformations in DLMs and functional representations in brains.
+After all, we have reason to believe that a brain encodes models of its environments, these models are distributed in the brain's neural architecture, and we have a tough time finding them in neural correlates \cite{shagrir2018brain}.
+Since we see this kind of phenomenon in highly distributed machines like brains, we should expect them in similar machines.
 That is, one might insist, ``this is how brains work.
-Surely, you do not want to deny that brains encode distributed representations!''.\\
+Surely, you do not want to deny that brains encode distributed representations!''.